Pillory: Uses

 The pillory was also in common use in other western countries and colonies, and similar devices were used in other, non-Western cultures.
 According to one source, the pillory was abolished as a form of punishment in the United States in 1839, but this cannot be entirely true because it was clearly in use in Delaware as recently as 1901.
 Governor Preston Lea finally signed a bill to abolish the pillory in Delaware in March 1905.

 Punishment by whipping-post remained on the books in Delaware until 1972, when it became the last state to abolish it.
 Delaware was the last state to sentence someone to whipping in 1963; however, the sentence was commuted.
 The last whipping in Delaware was in 1952.

+In Portugal today pillory has a different meaning.
+The Portuguese word is Pelourinho, and there are examples which are monuments of great importance, in a tradition dating back to Roman times, when criminals were chained to them.
+They are stone columns with carved capitals, and they are usually located on the main square of the town, and/or in front of a major church or palace, or town hall: they symbolize local power and authority.
+Pelourinhos are considered major local monuments, several clearly bearing the coat of arms of a king or queen.
+The same is true of its former colonies, notably in Brazil (in its former capital, Salvador, the whole old quarter is known as Pelourinho) and Africa (e.g. Cape Verde's old capital, Cidade Velha), always as symbols of royal power.
+In Spain, the device was called picota.